fomichev/pycryptobox/README.md

 Export database
 ---------------

-No, there is no reasons to switch from cryptobox :-) But if you have strong reasons, you can always implement `private/cryptobox` parser yourself; the format is very easy to parse and all routines that decrypt data are waiting for you in the `lib/` directory.
+No, there are no reasons to switch from cryptobox :-) But if you have strong reasons, you can always implement `private/cryptobox` parser yourself; the format is pretty simple to parse (there are probably available implementations for languages other that Python) and all routines that decrypt data are waiting for you in the `lib/` directory.

 Works on (where it has been tested)